 "investigative information" means any information in respect of the subject of a personal investigation that does not come within the definition of factual or medical information; (« renseignements basés sur une investigation »)

-"medical information" means any information obtained with the consent of a subject from licensed physicians, medical practitioners, chiropractors, qualified psychologists, psychiatrists or hospitals, clinics or other medically related facilities in respect of the physical or mental health and attitude of the subject; (« renseignements médicaux »)
+"medical information" means any information obtained with the consent of a subject from duly qualified medical practitioners, chiropractors, qualified psychologists, psychiatrists or hospitals, clinics or other medically related facilities in respect of the physical or mental health and attitude of the subject; (« renseignements médicaux »)